Kevork Chavush: Revolutionary activities

-In 1893, Kevork took part in fighting which had erupted at Talvorik and was quickly noticed as a great soldier.
+In 1893, Gevorg took part in fighting which had erupted at Talvorik and was quickly noticed as a great soldier.
 A year later, he participated in the Sasun Resistance against Sultan Abdul Hamid II's persecution of Armenians.
-During the battle, Kevork was captured and sentenced to 15 years of imprisonment.
+During the battle, Gevorg was captured and sentenced to 15 years of imprisonment.
 He managed to escape from jail 2 years later and fled to the mountains of Sasun, where he joined the Armenian Revolutionary Federation (Dashnaktsutyun) political party with his friends and conducted revolutionary activities targeting Turkish officials.
-During his career as a fedayee fighter, Kevork worked with leaders Serob Aghpyur, Gurgen (Baghdasar Malian) and later Andranik Ozanian.
-During Kevork's time with Serob Aghpyur's group, Kevork's uncle ran into trouble with the guerrillas when he kidnapped a woman from a different Armenian village.
-The case was brought to Serob Aghbyur, who judged Kevork's uncle to be guilty and ordered Kevork to execute his uncle and his uncle's wife.
-Kevork carried out Serob's orders but suffered from a severe depression afterwards and isolated himself in order to grieve the loss of his uncle.
-Kevork left Serob's fedayee group after this incident.
+During his career as a fedayee fighter, Gevorg worked with leaders Serob Aghpyur, Gurgen (Baghdasar Malian) and later Andranik Ozanian.
+During Gevorg's time with Serob Aghpyur's group, Gevorg's uncle ran into trouble with the guerrillas when he kidnapped a woman from a different Armenian village.
+The case was brought to Serob Aghbyur, who judged Gevorg's uncle to be guilty and ordered Gevorg to execute his uncle and his uncle's wife.
+Gevorg carried out Serob's orders but suffered from a severe depression afterwards and isolated himself in order to grieve the loss of his uncle.
+Gevorg left Serob's fedayee group after this incident.

-After Serob's death in 1900, Kevork and Andranik killed Serob's murderer Khalil Pasha and the Armenians who informed on him.
+After Serob's death in 1900, Gevorg and Andranik killed Serob's murderer Khalil Pasha and the Armenians who informed on him.

-In 1901, Kevork fought alongside Andranik at the Battle of Holy Apostles Monastery, where a small group of fedayee repelled a much larger Turkish force.
+In 1901, Gevorg fought alongside Andranik at the Battle of Holy Apostles Monastery, where a small group of fedayee repelled a much larger Turkish force.
 That same year, he also took command in battles at Berdak and Norshen.
-Kevork later participated in the Second Sasun Resistance in 1904.
+Gevorg later participated in the Second Sasun Resistance in 1904.

 Afterwards, he crossed into the region of Vaspurakan (Van) with Andranik and Hampartsoum Boyadjian, but desired to return to Sasun and did so shortly after.
 He led the Armenian forces in Taron-Sasun from 1904 to 1907, when some of his most famous exploits occurred.

-In the fall of 1905, Kevork married Eghso (Heghine), the daughter of a village chief he had fallen in love with seven years earlier but had not been able to marry because of his revolutionary activities.
-Kevork and Eghso had one son together named Vartkes.
+In the fall of 1905, Gevorg married Eghso (Heghine), the daughter of a village chief he had fallen in love with seven years earlier but had not been able to marry because of his revolutionary activities.
+Gevorg and Eghso had one son together named Vartkes.

 Kevork was known to have good relations with some Kurdish leaders of the region.
 He tried to persuade them not to obey the orders of Sultan Abdul Hamid, who enlisted many Kurds into his Hamidiye regiments.
 This was in vain as the Kurds ended up not joining the Armenian revolutionaries.

 Although his daring actions made him a legend among the local Armenians and Kurds, some of Kevork's men began to oppose his impulsive and reckless behavior.
 At the Fourth World Congress of the Armenian Revolutionary Federation held in April 1907, Kevork was elected a member of the Sasun-Vaspurakan Responsible Body, which directed all of the party's military and revolutionary activities in the Armenian provinces of the Ottoman Empire.